-Most of the technologies we feel are incredibly new, cutting-edge and revolutionary are often not nearly as fresh, as unprecedented or as radical as we tend to believe.
-In reality, most of the technologies we venerate and praise as game-changing have, in one form or another, been around for a very long time.
+Most of the technologies we feel are incredibly new, cutting-edge and revolutionary.
+Truth be told, they are often not nearly as fresh, as we tend to believe.
+In reality, most of the technologies we consider game-changing have, in one form or another, been around for a long time.
 Radical shifts in technology are very rare.
 What changes over time is the quality, availability and application of technology.
 We see a very good example of this in the evolution of video conferencing.

 When Was Video Conferencing Born?

-The Internet Makes Video Conferencing Feasible
+The Internet Makes Conferencing Approachable